 Trinity College, the Old Library and the Book of Kells

-If you do just one thing in Dublin, pay a visit to Trinity College.
-Trinity College is an academic institution and regarded as the finest university in Ireland.
-The courtyards are home to statues of famous Irish citizens and pleasant to wander but the highlight is the Long Room in the Old Library and the Book of Kells.
+If you do just one thing in Dublin, make it a visit to Trinity College.
+Trinity College is an academic institution regarded as the finest university in Ireland.
+It’s lovely to wander through the courtyards filled with statues of famous Irish citizens, but the main highlights are the Long Room in the Old Library and the Book of Kells.

-The Old Library is also known as the Long Room due to it being over 200 ft long.
-The library dates from the eighteenth century and is home to over 200,000 books which are displayed over two floors.
-The Old Library has to be one of the most iconic sights in Dublin and for literary lovers this could well be the highlight of your three days in Dublin.
+The main chamber of the Old Library is known as the Long Room because it is over 200 ft long.
+This has to be one of the most iconic sights in Dublin, and for literary lovers, this could be the highlight of your three days in Dublin.

 Book a guided tour for fast-track access to see the Book of Kells and Dublin Castle.

 Entry to both the Book of Kells and the Long Room are included in the same ticket.
-You can buy tickets directly from the Trinity College Dublin website, or in person when you visit, although I don’t advise this as you’ll waste at least 45 minutes queueing.
-Alternatively take a walking tour which includes fast track access to the Book of Kells as well as Dublin Castle.
+You can buy tickets directly from the Trinity College Dublin website or in person when you visit; however, I don’t advise this as you’ll waste at least 45 minutes queueing.
+Alternatively, take a walking tour which includes fast-track access to the Book of Kells and Dublin Castle.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability